 Baltimore

-As mentioned, many were first introduced to the Baltimore hoods and streets through David Simon’s “The Wire.”
+As mentioned, many were first introduced to the streets of Baltimore through David Simon’s “The Wire.”
 Viewers were able to witness a fictional and fabrication of what life was like growing up in the streets and urban community of Baltimore, from policing, to politics, to lifestyles, to a look inside the dealings of Baltimore kingpins.

 Short Timeline of Baltimore Kingpins